jeli2k/arc42_EcoRide/arc42/arc42-template-EN.md

     - Integrated payment system
     - Reporting and analytics features

-- underlying business goals
+### Business Goals
+- Our Business Goals include
     - Ensuring seamless and accessible ride bookings, to offer a consistently dependable user experience
     - Emphasis on sustainability and adopting eco-friendly practices to reduce emissions, promote electric shared mobility solutions, and actively contribute to a greener and more sustainable future
     - Strong focus on data security
     - Advanced Safety measures to safeguard the well-being of our riders and drivers, ensuring their trust in our platform

-- essential functional requirements
+### Essential functional requirements
+- These outlined functional requirements serve as a foundation for the development of our EcoRide app.
+They aim to provide a fast and secure mode of transportation while ensuring a user-friendly and efficient experience for our users.

+    - User Registration and Profile Management
-- quality goals for the architecture
+        - Allow users to register for the service, providing necessary personal information
+        - Enable users to create and edit their profiles, including name, contact details, and profile picture
+    - Ride Booking
+        - A System that enables users to book rides from point A to point B
+        - The booking process has to be accessible through the web, mobile and app
+    - User Verification
+        - Verification system for both drivers and passengers to enhance platform safety and trust
+        - Verification may include identity checks, driver's license verification, and other relevant measures
+    - Real-time Driver Tracking
+        - Provide real-time driver tracking features, allowing passengers to track the driver's location and receive estimated arrival times (ETA)
+    - Profile Creation and Editing
+        - Allow users to create and edit their profiles, including personal details and profile pictures, to personalize their accounts
+    - Feedback, Support, and Rating System
+        - A System that enables users to provide feedback, seek support, and ask questions
+        - Includes a user-friendly rating system for passengers to rate drivers and vice versa
+    - Integrated Payment System
+        - A secure payment system for handling transactions between drivers and passengers
+        - Support various payment methods to ensure convenience for users
+    - Reporting and Analytics Features
+        - Reporting and analytics functions to monitor the platform's performance and user activities
+        - Gather data related to rides, earnings, user engagement, and other relevant information

+[comment]: <> (Quality Goals for the architecture)
+### Quality Goals

+In EcoRide, we are committed to achieving three core quality goals:

+    - Reliability
+    - User-friendliness
+    - Data Security

+These pillars serve as the cornerstones of our mission to provide an exceptional and secure user experience

+### Stakeholders
-- Our Stakeholders and their expectations:
+Our Stakeholders and their expectations are:
-    - Investor
+- Investors
      - As an investor, I want to support an innovative ride-sharing app that revolutionizes the existing model and provides users with a convenient, efficient, and sustainable way to get around
-    - Driver
+- Drivers
     - As a driver, I want to be able to use an efficient and user-friendly ride-sharing app to offer my services and generate additional income
-    - Customer
+- Customers
     - As a customer, I want to be able to use a user-friendly ride-sharing app to travel conveniently, safely, quickly, and environmentally friendly from A to B
 - Government & Authorities
     - As a government authority, I want to promote an environmentally friendly ride-sharing app to support sustainable mobility and reduce CO2 emissions in my region
-    - Payment Provider
+ - Payment Providers
-        - As a payment provider, I want the ride-sharing app to seamlessly integrate payment processing to provide its users with a smooth transaction experience.
+    - As a payment provider, I want the ride-sharing app to seamlessly integrate payment processing to provide its users with a smooth transaction experience

 ## Requirements Overview